 Adopting a dog can be an overwhelming process — especially if you do it online.

 There’s research to do (Which dog adoption sites are legit?
-What breed will work best for your household?), paperwork to fill out and budgets to consider.
+What breed will work best for your household?), paperwork to fill out, pet insurance to buy and budgets to consider.
 But at the end of it all, you’ll have a loyal, furry friend in your life — so stick with it.

 There are many benefits to pet adoption.
 The fees are lower than buying a pet, and the reward is greater: According to the ASPCA, roughly 13% of dogs who end up in shelters are euthanized.

 Read on to learn about the ins and outs of adopting a dog online, and some tips for making the process go as smoothly as possible.

 - Requirements for adopting a dog from an online shelter

 - How to adopt a dog online FAQ

 - Summary of Money’s How to adopt a dog online

 Adopting a dog is a complicated process — and doing so online can be even more so.